Rush throws for career-high 3 TDs, Cowboys force 4 turnovers to beat Panthers 30-14

 But that was as close as the Panthers would get.

-Dallas’ Osa Odighizuwa stripped Young of the football on Carolina’s first possession of the third quarter and the Cowboys cashed in on an 11-yard touchdown pass from Rush to Jalen Tolbert, who got free across the back of the end zone for a 17-7 lead.
+The third quarter was all Dallas, with Osa Odighizuwa stripping Young of the football on Carolina’s first possession of the second half and the Cowboys cashing in on an 11-yard touchdown pass from Rush to Jalen Tolbert, who got free across the back of the end zone for a 17-7 lead.

 Injuries